alexzautke/JWK/README.md

 | :negative_squared_cross_mark: | Currently being implemented / Untested |
 | :x:                           | Not implemented yet                    |

+Building JSON Web Key Sets is also supported.

 ## Build

 The following configuration has been succesfully tested for building and running the project: